wayfair-incubator/cloud-functions-buildkite-plugin/README.md

 ### `gcp_project` (required, string)

-The name of the GCP project you want to deploy.
+The name of the GCP project you want to deploy to.

 Example: `gcp-us-project`